Professional Doctorate in Clinical Psychology

 Where you’ll study

-You’ll be taught in the Health Research Building and other teaching spaces across College Lane Campus.
+You’ll be taught across College Lane Campus.
 You’ll benefit from our modern Learning Resources Centres, which include bookable hubs (for group student working) and extensive e-learning facilitates.
 Find out more about our Learning Resources Centres.
 Plus, you’ll have access to purpose-built simulation training centres which enable you to practice your skills in a realistic and safe environment.
 This high-tech centre provides realistic and safe clinical and community-based environments to facilitate scenario-based learning.
 With control rooms operated by staff, observation rooms and 26 digital cameras recording simulation activities, your learning will benefit from innovation every step of the way.
 See our clinical simulation centres.
 After a day of learning, there’s plenty of green spaces and recreational facilities to relax in.

 Experts by Experience Participation

-We are committed to the meaningful participation of service users and carers in all aspects of the programme including teaching, research, staff recruitment and admissions and are working towards more co-production on the DClinPsy.
-We have an Experts by Experience subcommittee which meets regularly, consults to the programme team on these issues and thinks about how we can improve and ensure meaningful involvement.
+We are committed to the meaningful participation of service users and carers in all aspects of the programme.
+We have an active Expert by Experience subcommittee and continue to move towards full integration through our academic, research and clinical workstreams, and staff recruitment and admissions.
+Our Experts by Experience subcommittee meets regularly, consults to the programme team on training development and thinks about how we can continually improve and ensure meaningful involvement.

 Our commitment to diversity

-We encourage applications from people with a wide range of backgrounds.
+We are keen to encourage applications from people with a wide range of backgrounds.
 We strongly believe that diversity of cultures, social and economic experiences and individual perspectives within a trainee cohort substantially benefit the learning environment for all trainees.
-It is essential that as clinical psychologists we contribute to a cohesive and diverse workforce within the NHS and reflect the client groups we have a duty to serve.
+Further, it is essential that as Clinical Psychologists we contribute to a cohesive and diverse workforce within the NHS and reflect the client groups we have a duty to serve.

-Applications for NHS Funded posts and Self-Funded posts are managed via the Clearing House Website.
-Applications for 2023 entry are open in September 2022 and close on 16 November 2022 at 13:00.
-Applicants will be notified about whether or not they have been short-listed by 17 March 2023.
-Interviews will be held virtually on 10-12 May 2023.
+Applications for NHS Funded posts are managed via the Clearing House Website.
+Applications for 2025 entry are open in September 2024 and close on 20 November 2024 at 13:00.
+Applicants will be notified about whether or not they have been short-listed by 14 March 2025.
+Interviews will be held virtually week commencing 6 May 2025.

 Applications for Self Funded places